Age Adjusted Pricing

 Common Misunderstandings And Mistakes

 A common mistake is assuming that all flats in the same block or street should be priced similarly.
-Age differences, even within the same neighbourhood, can create noticeable differences in buyer interest and offers.
+Even within the same neighbourhood, differences in age and lease profile can lead to noticeable differences in buyer interest and offers.

 Another misunderstanding is thinking renovation can fully remove the impact of age.
-While renovation improves appearance, buyers still consider the underlying age, layout style, and lease profile when deciding how much to pay.
+Renovation improves appearance, but buyers still consider the underlying age, layout style, and remaining lease when deciding how much to pay.

 Buyers also sometimes assume older flats are always cheaper and therefore better value.
-In reality, price must be judged against how age affects future demand and resale attractiveness.
+In reality, value depends on whether the price fairly reflects how age affects future demand, financing flexibility, and resale attractiveness.

 Age Adjusted Pricing FAQs